Skip to main content

 More Search Options

-The latest, minimally invasive technique for replacing aortic valves in patients who cannot have open-heart surgery.
+Transcatheter Aortic Valve Replacement, the latest, minimally invasive technique for replacing aortic valves in patients who cannot have open-heart surgery, is available at Einstein Healthcare Network in Philadelphia and Montgomery County.

 Aortic stenosis is the most common valvular heart disease in the U.S. Without treatment, severe cases may result in death.